 His non-explanation to Miles on his mother’s death is seen with the wee boy’s constant questions to both him and Andrew about his mother.
 Ned learns from Andrew about the needs Miles has in daily activities showing he has much to learn in his role as a single parent.
 Ned says the affectionate, Miles reminds him of Lilly which may explain the different approach to him, or perhaps as he’s the youngest child.

 This may account for his distance from Andrew, who he sees as a grown-up and Ned feels that he will be able to deal with his mother’s loss alone.
 It is only when Will reminds him Andrew is also a wee boy, lost in his loss of his mother that he makes an effort to spend time and listen to the older boy’s needs.

-When his brother-in-law told him of this behaviour, the contrast led to heartwarming scenes between the pair, and with Andrew also more affectionate. towards his father.
+When his brother-in-law told him of this behaviour, the contrast led to heartwarming scenes between the pair, and Andrew also more affectionate towards his father.
 These scenes and the flashbacks showing a lovely, affectionate and fun side to Ned.

 In 1985, Fox was nominated for a Young Artist Award for Best Young Supporting Actor in a Motion Picture Musical, Comedy, Adventure or Drama.
 However, he lost to Jonathan Ke Quan as Short Round in Indiana Jones and the Temple of Doom (1984).

 He was a great if not irritating wee brother, usually resorting to crying to get his own way.
 He was also like his endearing wee character, Teddy in Terms of Endearment, often appearing quite wee and vulnerable.
 But also less angelic than that latter film.